feathersjs-ecosystem/feathers-batch/README.md

 ## UI Frameworks

 Feathers-batch seamlessly integrates with UI libraries like React and Vue, requiring no additional configuration.
-When components make service requests simultaneously, Feathers-batch automatically captures these requests and combines them into a single batch.
+When components using a Feathers client to make service requests simultaneously, Feathers-batch automatically captures these requests and combines them into a single batch.
 This batching process occurs transparently behind the scenes, optimizing data retrieval without any manual intervention.

 ```js
 // Given the User component fetches each user, the